abe-winter/abe-winter.github.io/_posts/2020-11-29-everything-in-moderation.md

 ---

-## Appendix
+## Appendix: the unabomber
-{:.no_toc}

-[This is an image](https://twitter.com/nezumi_ningen/status/1345956314372071424/photo/1) of a letter written by the unabomber, who's now in jail, in response to an admirer I guess.
+[This is a letter](https://twitter.com/nezumi_ningen/status/1345956314372071424/photo/1) written by the unabomber, who's now in jail, in response to an admirer I guess.
 The pen pal is skeptical that another terrorist, the oklahoma city bomber, could have destroyed the murrah building, and was writing to talk about a pet conspiracy theory.

 The unabomber's main points in response are "you should read" Farhad Manjoo's book about post-fact societies, "if you have access to a law library" check out the opinion against mcveigh, and that the pen pal's argument about the explosion is wrong in a way you can check in the media.